crmcog/sf-cog/docs/admin-guide/20-configure.md

 1. Deploy the changes for testing.
 Test and fix things that may not be working as expected
 1. Deploy changes to production as part of the project roll-out

+The starting point to develop the new entity starts from custom object.
+To create a custom object -

+1. Go to **Setup** > Click on **Object Manager** tab
+1. Click on **Create** button dropdown > Select **Custom Object**
+1. Select "stuff" from the wizard - most of the items are self-explanatory.
+Hit "Help" if you want to lean more.
+1. Finally, click **Save** to create the object

 ### Limits

 Custom objects are not infinite - as is anything on this planet.
 Remember that Salesforce is a shared ecosystem and, even with all good intentions, Salesforce cannot provide anyone infinite resources.